FOR A LIMITED TIME: YOUR IMPACT IS DOUBLED!

 Get the latest news and updates from Animal Equality

-Animal Equality Investigation Reveals Shocking Scenes of Neglect at US Calf Ranch
+Animal Equality investigation reveals neglect at US Calf Ranch

-July 18, 2019—Animal Equality today released shocking scenes filmed last winter by an undercover investigator, revealing a pattern of neglect at Summit Calf Ranch (Nebraska), a facility housing 11,000 calves and owned by Tuls Dairy a supplier of Bel Brands, producer of Babybel.
+Animal Equality has conducted an undercover investigation in Summit Calf Ranch (Nebraska), where 11,000 calves are confined.
+The ranch is owned by Tuls Dairy, a supplier of Bel Brands and producer of Babybel.

-The undercover footage reveals the prolonged suffering of dozens of calves, whose ages range from one up to 150 days old, freezing to death in temperatures that dropped to -20 with the wind chill.
-Repeated exposure to extreme temperatures resulted in frozen limbs, and the separation of the hoof from the leg of several calves.
+The undercover footage reveals the prolonged suffering of dozens of calves—whose ages range from one up to 150 days old—freezing to death in temperatures that dropped to -20 with the wind chill.
+Repeated exposure to extreme temperatures resulted in frozen limbs and the hoof separation from several calves’ legs.
 Some even died in agony.

 Among the cruelty witnessed, our investigator found:

-• Workers shoving, jabbing and hitting calves with sorting sticks and hut rods as the manager’s dog lunged and bit the backs of their legs
+• Workers shoving, jabbing, and hitting calves with sorting sticks and hot rods as the manager’s dog lunged and bit the backs of their legs.

 Our investigation into Summit Calf Ranch revealed a shocking lack of meaningful care provided to baby calves.
 We documented sick newborns surrounded by their already dead pen mates in an area referred to as the ‘hospital’ where they were left to suffer for days and in many cases finally die.